 Having become the de facto spiritual successor to the aforementioned isometric Fallout titles of yore, the Wasteland franchise feels like the Fallout game many fans thought would never come after Bethesda assumed stewardship of the series, which is a curious twist of fate considering the original 1988 Wasteland was a key inspiration for Fallout’s designers.

-Whereas Fallout has embraced fully first-person 3D design, inXile’s own modernisation keeps the top-down view, with the series sticking to roots based in turn-based stretgy games.
+Whereas Fallout has embraced fully first-person 3D design, inXile’s own modernization keeps the top-down view, with the series sticking to roots based in turn-based strategy games.
 Wasteland 3 is the latest entry and offers lurid characters, a deep RPG system, and captivating combat set in an unhinged apocalypse.
 If you want to know more about why we think this is the best in the series yet, check out our Wasteland 3 review.

 Games based on movies are rarely more than passable, let alone good, and while Mad Max wasn’t ‘game of the year’ material back in 2015 (when it had the misfortune of launching alongside Metal Gear Solid 5: The Phantom Pain), it’s garnered a cult following in the years since, thanks to its spectacular scenery, white-knuckle car combat, and chilling sense of loneliness.